exonum/exonum-doc/src/get-started/java-binding.md

 i.e. for the given transaction to produce the same _observable_ result on all nodes of the system.
 An observable result is the one that affects the blockchain state hash:<!-- TODO: link the definition? -->
-a write to a collection affecting the service state hash, an execution exception.
+a write to a collection affecting the service state hash, or an execution exception.

 ### Blockchain Events